Skip to content

 huggingface-cli login --token ${HUGGINGFACE_TOKEN} --add-to-git-credential

-Then move your dataset folder in data directory (e.g. data/aloha_static_pingpong_test), and push your dataset to the hub with:
+Then point to your raw dataset folder (e.g. data/aloha_static_pingpong_test_raw), and push your dataset to the hub with:

 python lerobot/scripts/push_dataset_to_hub.py \